-- 4.2.2-1 Provide a variety of berthing opportunities reflecting State and regional demand for slip size throughout Dana Point Harbor. - 4.2.2-2 Protect, and where feasible, enhance and expand berthing, dry boat storage facilities and hand launch vessel storage opportunities. - 4.2.2-3 Maintain existing quantity of anchorage space, and where feasible, provide new anchorages in areas of the Harbor that minimize interference with navigation and where shore access and support facilities are available. - 4.2.2-4 Continue to enforce requirements that moored and docked vessels are seaworthy and navigable, thereby preserving the safe and positive image of Dana Point Harbor and promoting public use of the water. - 4.2.2-5 Protect, and where feasible, expand and enhance facilities and services for visiting vessels, including public mooring and docking facilities, dinghy docks, guest slips, club guest slips, pump-out stations and other facilities.
-A minimum of 42 guest slips shall be maintained in the Harbor.
+- 4.2.2-1 Provide a variety of berthing opportunities reflecting State and regional demand for slip size throughout Dana Point Harbor. - 4.2.2-2 Protect, and where feasible, enhance and expand berthing, dry boat storage facilities and hand launch vessel storage opportunities. - 4.2.2-3 Maintain existing quantity of anchorage space, and where feasible, provide new anchorages in areas of the Harbor that minimize interference with navigation and where shore access and support facilities are available. - 4.2.2-4 Continue to enforce requirements that moored and docked vessels are seaworthy and navigable (including, but not limited to, Orange County Codified Ordinance Section 2-2-52), thereby preserving the safe and positive image of Dana Point Harbor and promoting public use of the water. - 4.2.2-5 Protect, and where feasible, expand and enhance facilities and services for visiting vessels, including public mooring and docking facilities, dinghy

-- 4.2.2-6 Protect and enhance berthing opportunities in Dana Point Harbor.
-The goal for any dock replacement should be no net loss of slips.
-However, if conformance with current engineering and ADA design requirements, and/or the provision of larger slips to meet demands, requires a reduction in the quantity of slips in existing berthing areas, those slips should be replaced, if feasible, in new berthing areas elsewhere in the harbor (e.g. within a portion of the 'safe harbor' area near the east breakwater).
-Under no circumstances shall the net loss of slips exceed 155 slips and the average slip length shall not exceed 32 feet. - 4.2.2-7 Design and site new development to avoid impacts to existing coastaldependent and coastal-related developments.
-When reviewing new development proposals, give full consideration to the impact on coastaldependent and coastal-related land uses including not only the proposed development on the subject property, but also the potential to limit existing coastal-dependent and coastal-related land uses on adjacent properties. - 4.2.2-8 Maintain the Marine Commercial (MC) and Marine Services Commercial (MSC) designation in area on or near the water to encourage a continuation of coastal-dependent and coastal-related uses. - 4.2.2-9 Encourage and maintain marine-related businesses and industries unless the demand for such facilities no longer exists.
-A shipyard shall be maintained in Planning Area 1 and shall be no less than 1.6 acres in size. - 4.2.2-10 Ensure that the redevelopment of Dana Point Harbor maintains and enhances the following coastal-dependent and coastal related uses: - Redesign and expand the existing boat launch facility to maximize the number of vehicle with trailer parking spaces meeting minimum Department of Boating and Waterway guidelines (10' X 40').
-Larger vehicle with trailer parking spaces shall also be provided in adequate amount to meet demand as determined through environmental review process (minimum 292 spaces); - Retain the existing number of dry boat storage spaces until a replacement dry stack storage facility is constructed and open for use.
-Maintain a minimum of 93 mast up surface boat storage spaces within the Harbor at all times, additional spaces shall be provided where feasible; - Removal of any existing slips prior to construction and full operation of the boat storage facility shall only occur pursuant to an approved CDP for marina redevelopment that addresses impacts associated with any loss of slips; and
+- docks, guest slips, club guest slips, pump-out stations and other facilities.
+A minimum of 42 guest slips shall be maintained in the Harbor. - 4.2.2-6 Protect and enhance berthing opportunities in Dana Point Harbor by minimizing the net loss of slips.
+The total number of slips may be reduced in order to meet the demand of the existing waiting list for larger slips, to reduce the number of boats that overhang their current slips by more than 3 feet, and to meet current engineering and ADA design requirements.
+The net loss of slips shall not exceed 477 slips and the average slip length shall not exceed 34 feet. - 4.2.2-7 Design and site new development to avoid impacts to existing coastal-dependent and coastal-related developments.
+When reviewing new development proposals, give full consideration to the impact on coastal-dependent and coastal-related land uses including not only the proposed development on the subject property, but also the potential to limit existing coastal-dependent and coastal-related land uses on adjacent properties. - 4.2.2-8 Maintain the Marine Commercial (MC) and Marine Services Commercial (MSC) designation in area on or near the water to encourage a continuation of coastal-dependent and coastal-related uses. - 4.2.2-9 Encourage and maintain marine-related businesses and industries unless the demand for such facilities no longer exists.
+A shipyard shall be an allowable use in Planning Area 1 and shall be maintained at no less than 1.6 acres in size. - 4.2.2-10 Ensure that the redevelopment of Dana Point Harbor maintains and enhances the following coastal-dependent and coastal related uses: - Redesign and if necessary expand the existing boat launch facility to maximize the number of vehicle with trailer parking spaces meeting Department of Boating and Waterway guidelines (minimum 292 spaces); - Retain the existing number of dry boat storage spaces until a replacement dry stack storage facility is constructed and open for use.
+Maintain a minimum of 93 mast up surface boat storage spaces within the Harbor at all times, additional spaces shall be provided where feasible; - Retain the existing number of slips in the east and west marina until a dry stack storage facility is constructed and open for use within the Harbor; and